anthonyjj89/cline-mcp-tools/docs/features/external-advice.md

   task_id: "1742832664949" // The current conversation's task ID
 });

+// The MCP server will automatically add the following fields:
+// - timestamp: Date.now()
+// - read: false
+// The MCP server will also create a 'Dismissed' subdirectory for the folder-based approach

 // Check if the advice was sent to Cline Ultra if (adviceResponse.warning) {
   console.log(adviceResponse.warning); // Will show a warning if sent to standard Cline